ricdigi/ros2_dual_stepper_controller/README.md

 ### Requirements

 The firmware is designed to be compiled and uploaded using **PlatformIO**.
 To install PlatformIO, follow the instructions on the [official website](https://platformio.org/install/cli).
 A working Python installation is required.
+Moreover, make sure to install the shell commands.

 ### Uploading the Firmware